pauwiersma/SWE_metric_analysis/README.md

 # SWE Metric Analysis

-This repository contains code to analyze and compare different Snow Water Equivalent (SWE) simulation products against SNOTEL observations.
+This repository contains code to analyze the correlation between residual-based and signature-based metrics, using observed (SNOTEL) and simulated (ERA5,NHSWE,TI) Snow Water Equivalent (SWE) products.
 The analysis calculates various metrics to evaluate the performance of different SWE products.

 ## Data Structure